Smartsheet Board of Directors

 Jim White, Director

-Jim White is a managing director at Sutter Hill Ventures with a focus on both enterprise and consumer markets.
-In addition to Smartsheet, he currently serves on the Boards of Eversight, Markov Corporation and, Vlocity.com.
-Jim’s past investments include Bix.com (acquired by Yahoo), Data Domain (IPO DDUP then acquired by EMC), Farecast (acquired by Microsoft), Glassdoor (acquired by Recruit Holdings), Infinera (IPO INFN), Inquira (acquired by Oracle), and Shutterfly (IPO SFLY).
+Jim White was a managing director at Sutter Hill Ventures where he focused on both enterprise and consumer markets.
+Jim’s past investments include Bix.com (acquired by Yahoo), Data Domain (NASDAQ: DDUP then acquired by EMC), Farecast (acquired by Microsoft), Glassdoor (acquired by Recruit Holdings), Infinera (NASDAQ: INFN), Inquira (acquired by Oracle), and Shutterfly (NASDAQ: SFLY then acquired by Apollo Global Management).

 Jim was formerly the VP of marketing at Macromedia and general manager of the Interactive Learning Division which was sold to IBM Software Group.
 Prior to Macromedia, Jim was a VP of marketing for Silicon Graphics (SGI).
 Jim began his career with Hewlett-Packard in the PC division.
 Jim holds a BS in industrial engineering from Northwestern University and an MBA from Harvard University.